Archives for July 2010

 Friday Web Metrics Roundup

 The following is a roundup of recent web studies and adoption numbers that I’ve flagged in my web travels.
 No guarantee this will be a weekly event, but it was time to try something different!
-Top 50 US Web properties in June [comScore] Social Networking Adpotion Demographics:… more »
+Top 50 US Web properties in June [comScore] Social Networking Adpotion Demographics: Women Eclipse Men [comScore] Google websites have the largest audience in … more »

 Rethinking the case law update: Who are you talking to?